Commentary On How To Make Novice Programmers More Professional

 I like how much of the comment was focused on arrogance, and then he broke out the Caltech means I'm smarter bullshit.

-Dunning Kruger with employer approval (Score:3)
+Dunning Kruger with employer approval (Score:4, Insightful)

 In short its because idiots are too stupid to realize their own stupidity that experience is derided as outdatedness.